Energy Guidelines

 Lighting

-Interior lighting will be fluorescent, whenever possible.
+New interior lighting will be LED, whenever possible.
 New energy-saving fixtures, lamps, and ballasts will be used to replace existing less efficient lighting whenever economically feasible and appropriate.
-Exterior lighting will be high-pressure sodium or metal halide (metal halide is preferred) whenever possible and will meet minimum current safety requirements.
+New exterior lighting will be LED whenever possible and will meet minimum current safety requirements.
 Decorative lighting will be kept to a minimum.
 Lighting levels recommended by the most recent edition of the IES (Illuminating Engineering Society) Lighting Handbook shall be used as guidelines.
 Where it makes economic sense, occupancy/motion sensors (ultrasonic or infrared) wired to area lighting will be installed to reduce and/or turn off lights in unoccupied, vacated areas.
 Day-lighting controls will be installed to automatically adjust lighting levels as appropriate.
 Task lighting, such as desk lamps, is recommended to reduce overall ambient lighting levels, where appropriate.
-Desk lights should be of the fluorescent type, which is now readily available at local stores.
-Task lighting should also use compact fluorescent technology.
-Where economical and available, LED lighting will be utilized.
+Desk lights should be of the LED type, task lighting should also use LED technology.

 Space Heaters

-Electric space heaters used to supplement central heating consume significant amounts of electricity and can be dangerous.
+Electric space heaters used to supplement central heating consume significant amounts of electricity and can be unsafe and a potential fire hazard.
 They are not allowed except as authorized by Facilities.

 • Only space heaters approved by Facilities Management should be used on campus.
 Personal space heaters are not allowed.